spaceninja/dnd-adventures/src/adventures/history-channel/index.md

 <div class="compendium-disclaimer">

 Disclaimer: Historia Kanalo is not responsible for any instabilities introduced to your timeline due to participation, voluntary or otherwise, in any broadcast.
-Employees who become their own ancestor may not declare themselves as a dependent on tax forms.
+Employees who become their own ancestors may not declare themselves as a dependent on tax forms.
 If you find you are fading from existence, please proceed to HR immediately to process your exit paperwork.

 </div>